-One major component of LSI curriculum is the Advanced Competency in Research program.
-Each student develops advanced competency in research by engaging in a specific hypothesis-driven project under the direct supervision of a current Ohio State faculty research mentor.
+One major component of LSI curriculum is the opportunity to take Advanced Competencies and Electives.
+Students may choose from a variety of advanced competencies and clinical electives to become proficient in their specialty.
 The LSI Part 3 Learning Portfolio is a culminating project in the curriculum designed to illustrate students’ development of core competencies.
 Overall, the goal of the LSI curriculum is to help students prepare for their chosen post-graduate residency programs and ultimately move on to their areas and specialization and practice.

 Our Three-Year Primary Care Track (OSU-PCT) is for students interested in a career in family medicine.
 Approved through the Liaison Committee on Medical Education (LCME), three-year program culminates in the MD.
 Students who successfully graduate are offered acceptance into the Ohio State Family Medicine Residency Program, and will complete medical school and residency training in six years.